Driving Safety Course

 Where You Can Take a Driving Safety Course

-You may search for driving safety courses online or in the yellow pages.
+Search for Texas Education Agency Approved Driving Safety Courses online.
 The course must be an approved course for the dismissal of a traffic citation in the State of Texas.

 Failure to Complete a Driving Safety Course